King4584/Calculator-Web-App/README.md

 - Use the on-screen buttons to input numbers and perform calculations.
 - The display screen shows the current input and results.

+Now you can open Quick Calci with internet just go on the link " https://quickcalci4584.000webhostapp.com/index.html "

 Feel free to explore the code, customize the styling, and integrate additional features based on your requirements.
 Contributions and feedback are welcome...😊😇